Deterministic Electrical Switching in Altermagnets via Surface Antisymmetry Groups

-Interfaces can enable sublattice-odd current-induced spin accumulations and facilitate deterministic switching into a specific $\Lvec$ domain \cite{sarkar2025deterministicswitchingaltermagnetsasymmetric,Zhang2026DeterministicSwitching}; special film structures with broken inversion symmetry can also be envisioned for this purpose \cite{Chen2025ElectricalSwitchingAltermagnetism}.
-However, a general symmetry framework identifying the prerequisites for such control has been lacking.
-Here I show that deterministic electrical switching in centrosymmetric altermagnets is governed by the surface antisymmetry group.
-Based on this principle, I derive symmetry design rules classifying which surface orientations permit 180$^\circ$ electrical switching of the N\'eel order.
+It was proposed that interfaces can enable sublattice-odd current-induced spin accumulations and facilitate deterministic switching into a specific $\Lvec$ domain \cite{Zhang2026DeterministicSwitching,sarkar2025deterministicswitchingaltermagnetsasymmetric}; this was illustrated by first-principles calculations for a specially designed film structure with broken inversion symmetry \cite{Chen2025ElectricalSwitchingAltermagnetism}.
+However, a general framework identifying the conditions for such control based on interface-induced symmetry lowering has been lacking.
+In particular, it has remained unclear when such spin accumulations are robust against surface roughness rather than requiring precisely engineered surface terminations.
+Here I show that the presence of sublattice-odd axial current-induced responses is governed by the surface antisymmetry point group (SAPG), i.e., the subgroup of the bulk antisymmetry point group that leaves the surface normal $\nhat$ invariant.
+Based on this principle, I derive symmetry design rules classifying which surface orientations permit deterministic 180$^\circ$ electrical switching of the N\'eel order parameter in centrosymmetric altermagnets.
+The criterion of deterministic switchability adopted here is macroscopic; it determines which sublattice-odd responses survive after averaging over symmetry-related terminations and roughness without relying on any particular interfacial structure.

-Consider a single-crystalline altermagnetic film with a given surface normal $\nhat$.
-The top and bottom interfaces are assumed to be inequivalent, which is almost always the case in heterostructures.
-The statistical distribution of surface terminations and roughness is constrained only macroscopically by $\nhat$, and we therefore postulate that it is invariant under the crystallographic surface point group, which is the subgroup of the bulk point group that leaves $\nhat$ invariant \cite{Belashchenko2010}.
-It may, for example, correspond to thermodynamic equilibrium at some temperature.
-Thus, our consideration should yield macroscopic responses that are generically allowed for the given interface orientation and survive averaging over interfacial roughness and equivalent termination domains.
+\emph{Problem setup---}Consider a single-crystalline altermagnetic film with a given surface normal $\nhat$.
+We will assume that the top and bottom interfaces are inequivalent, as is almost always the case in heterostructures, and that the statistical distribution of surface terminations is constrained only macroscopically by $\nhat$.
+Therefore, we postulate that this distribution is invariant under the surface point group, which is the subgroup of the bulk point group that leaves $\nhat$ invariant.
+It may, for example, correspond to thermodynamic equilibrium at the fabrication temperature.
+Thus, our consideration will describe macroscopic responses that are generically allowed for the given $\nhat$ and survive after averaging over interfacial roughness and equivalent termination domains \cite{Belashchenko2010}.

-We further assume bipartite ordering such that all magnetic sites in the film may be uniquely assigned to sublattice A or sublattice B. This assumption ensures that the key antisymmetry operation (sublattice interchange) remains well defined throughout the film.
+We further assume bipartite ordering such that all magnetic sites in the film may be uniquely assigned to sublattice A or sublattice B. This assumption ensures that the key antisymmetry operation (i.e., sublattice interchange) remains well defined throughout the film.